thanhtungvudata/thanhtungvudata.github.io/_posts/2025-03-05-cinemood3-udpate.md

 3. Fast Retrieval at Scale:
 - Unlike relational databases (PostgreSQL, MySQL), which are not optimized for vector search, ChromaDB enables instantaneous nearest-neighbor searches.
 - This ensures the system can scale to thousands/millions of movies without performance degradation.

+Also, why ChromaDB over other vector databases?

+✅ Lightweight & local-friendly (unlike Pinecone).

+✅ Easiest to integrate with LangChain (native support).

+✅ Free & open-source (no extra cloud costs).

 ## **Conclusion & Next Steps**